Need U Bad: Background

 [Missy Elliott] was one of the people that always let me know that she believed in me and thought I would go far.
 She has always been there and had my back.
 We have about 3 albums worth of songs.
 It’s not even like work.

 — Jazmine Sullivan on working with Missy Elliott on "Need U Bad".

-After meeting American rapper/singer and record producer Missy Elliott at the age of 13, Jazmine Sullivan and Elliott begun working on over thirty songs together.
-During 2006 and 2007, Sullivan spent a year recording a demo tape which included "Need U Bad".
+After meeting hip-hop rapper and record producer Missy Elliott at the age of 13, Jazmine Sullivan and Elliott begun working on over 30 songs together.
+During 2006-07, Sullivan spent a year recording a demo tape which included "Need U Bad".
 The demo tape resulted in Sullivan signing a recording deal with J Records.
 "Need U Bad" was chosen as Sullivan's debut single and the lead single from Fearless.
 Sullivan revealed in an interview with music website, Urban Connectionz Online, that it made sense for her to release the song as her first single because of the connection and vibe between Missy Elliott and herself.
 The song was also chosen because of how different it was to songs on the radio at the time.
 Sullivan saw releasing a song with a reggae fusion vibe as a risk and that the risk would tie in with its parent album's title, Fearless.